tlhutch/test-playbooks/tests/README.md

 7. Disable ansible host key checking

         export ANSIBLE_HOST_KEY_CHECKING=False

+Or you can specify it as a host variable in the inventory file.

+        ansible_ssh_extra_args='-o StrictHostKeyChecking=no'

 8. From the root directory of the repository, run all the tests with the following command.
 Note, it's more common to limit test execution with